 - Consult on developing safe suicide prevention messaging to change the conversation around suicide by emphasizing messages of hope, recovery, and resiliency in law enforcement and the public safety field

 EDC and IACP developed an issue brief, which was reviewed and commended by the President’s Commission on Law Enforcement and the Administration of Justice.

-- The new national recommendations will support police departments in all 50 states.
+- The new national recommendations and toolkit will support police departments in all 50 states.

 International Association of Chiefs of Police, National Action Alliance for Suicide Prevention